-Introduction
+1. Introduction

 Saltburn Primary school is a fully inclusive school committed to meeting the individual needs of both children and staff.
-We provide a differentiated and creative curriculum within a nurturing and stimulating environment that is central to the ethos of the school community and its teaching.
-This enables all learners to make the best possible progress and fulfil their potential.
+We provide a broad, balanced and creative curriculum within a nurturing and stimulating environment that is central to the ethos of the school community and its teaching.
+This enables all pupils to make the best possible progress and fulfil their potential.